swurlybox/portfolio/README.md

 a good software engineer means knowing and being able to do the tasks of any of these roles.

-- Requirements Gathering            (Product Owner)
+- Requirements Gathering
-- Wireframes, Mockups, Use Cases    (Graphic Designer)
+- Wireframes, Mockups, Use Cases
-- Brainstorming Tech Stack          (Software Architect)
+- Brainstorming Tech Stack
-- Documentation                     (Software Developer)
+- Documentation
-- Testing, Logging, CI/CD           (Quality Assurance Engineer)
+- Testing, Logging, CI/CD
-- Prototypes                        (Everyone)
+- Prototypes
-- Task Management                   (Team Lead)
+- Task Management
-- Weekly Meetings                   (Product Manager, SCRUM Master)
+- Weekly Meetings
-- Competitive Analysis              (Business Analyst)
+- Competitive Analysis

 # What I hope to learn from this Web Development Project

-I only have surface-level knowledge with most of the aforementioned technologies (other team members set up some of the tech, heard about it in saying, etc).
-I want to delve deeper in to the aforementioned concepts and more.

 - CI/CD
 - Web Security Practices